Green Mountain Express

-Green Mountain Community Network (GMCN) is a private, nonprofit organization, that owns and operates the public transit system by local bus in Bennington County in southwestern Vermont called the Green Mountain Express.
+The Green Mountain Express (GMX) is the public transit system by local bus in Bennington County in southwestern Vermont, owned and operated by the Green Mountain Community Network (GMCN), a private nonprofit organization.
 Their bus service currently has 3 local "fixed deviated" weekday routes in Bennington: the Red, Blue and Brown routes, which can deviate up to 1/4 mile from their alignment upon request.
 They also have two local Saturday (Green and Light Green) routes, and three commuter routes: the Orange Line, with weekday plus Saturday service to Manchester; the Purple Line, with weekday service to Williamstown, Massachusetts; and the Emerald line, with weekday service to Wilmington.
 The Emerald Line is a partnership between West Dover-based Southeast Vermont Transit's "the MOOver" and GMCN.

 The company also provides paratransit and Medicaid transportation services for Bennington County.

-GMCN had an annual ridership of approximately 64,900 in fiscal year 2010, the second fewest of any public bus transit provider in Vermont for that time period when not including the Brattleboro BeeLine (now fully operated by the Current).
+GMX had an annual ridership of approximately 64,900 in fiscal year 2010, the second fewest of any public bus transit provider in Vermont for that time period when not including the Brattleboro BeeLine (now fully operated by the Current).
 They now have an annual ridership of about 135,000.
-There are 22 wheelchair accessible vehicles in GMCN's fleet.
+There are 22 wheelchair-accessible vehicles in GMCN's fleet.
 Their management headquarters, bus garage and transit hub are located at 215 Pleasant Street in Bennington.

 History

-Prior to February 2007 and dating back to 1985, the Green Mountain Chapter of the American Red Cross filled the role of providing the Bennington area's public transportation needs.
+Red Cross ownership

+Bus service in Bennington was originally provided by the Green Mountain Chapter of the American Red Cross.
+The Red Cross was looking for ways to justify its presence in Bennington—since the area suffers few natural disasters—and decided on public transportation after a Department of Transportation study found that lower-income residents and senior citizens had trouble getting around Bennington.
+The Red Cross's pilot bus program began in 1993, and was expanded to two full-size buses in 1994.

+In 1996, the Red Cross replaced its fleet with green-and-white buses and renamed the service the Green Mountain Express.
+Two buses ran daily, one covering a north-south route and the other covering an east-west route.
+In 1998, about 45,000 people used the service annually.

+In 2000, the GMX began charging a 50-cent fare for riders on Bennington routes (the Bennington–Manchester route remained free).